Arts Now: Theater Now and Much More

 This seminar will investigate different approaches to the performance and interpretation of three plays scheduled to be produced in the Boston area during the semester.
 We will attend performances of the plays; read and discuss the plays and related secondary readings; and meet for panel and large-group discussions with Boston area playwrights, directors, and performers.
 In order to expand the conversation about various approaches to performance and interpretation, we will also view film versions of the plays when they are available.

 Tony Wallace first came to Boston as a Teaching Fellow in BU’s Graduate Creative Writing Program, where he studied fiction writing with Leslie Epstein and Allegra Goodman, and literary translation with Rosanna Warren.
-He is a Senior Lecturer in the Arts and Sciences Writing Program, where he has taught seminars on American literature for the past thirteen years.
-He has published poetry and short fiction in literary journals such as CutBank, The Atlanta Review, River Styx, Another Chicago Magazine, The Florida Review, and The Republic of Letters.
+He is a Master Lecturer in the Arts and Sciences Writing Program, where he has taught literature-based seminars for the past fifteen years.
+He has published poetry and short fiction in literary journals such as The Missouri Review, CutBank, The Atlanta Review, River Styx, and The Chicago Tribune’s Printers Row Journal.
+He has new work forthcoming in Hotel Amerika and The Southern Review.
 He has twice been a finalist for the Flannery O’Connor Short Fiction Award.
 His short story “The Old Priest” won a 2012 Pushcart Prize, and in 2013 his personal essay “In a Room with Rothko,” which he wrote while researching the play RED with his Theater Now students, received a Pushcart “Special Mention.”
 In 2013 he was also awarded the Drue Heinz Literature Prize for his short story collection The Old Priest, which has been published by the University of Pittsburgh Press.
 Most recently The Old Priest has been named a finalist for the 2014 PEN/Hemingway Award.